File-Maker/FileAtlas/PRIVACY.md

-# FileAtlas Privacy Notice
+# FileAtlas Privacy

-**Last updated: 21 June 2026**

-FileAtlas is a local Windows desktop application for visualizing disk usage, finding duplicate files, and reviewing files before deletion.
+FileAtlas is a local Windows desktop application for visualizing disk usage.

 ## Summary

-FileAtlas processes filesystem information locally on the user’s device.

-The publisher does not remotely collect, receive, upload, sell, or share the user’s filenames, file contents, paths, hashes, directory structures, scan results, settings, or usage data.
+FileAtlas does not collect, upload, sell, or share personal data.

-FileAtlas does not require an account.
+FileAtlas runs locally on your computer.
+It scans the folders and files you open so it can display disk usage, calculate folder sizes, detect duplicate files, and manage the cleanup queue.

+FileAtlas also installs FAFS, the local FileAtlas background foundation.
+FAFS watches mounted drives for filesystem changes and provides local storage-flow data to FileAtlas Analytics.

+FileAtlas Dev is an optional password-protected local diagnostic tool.
+It is intended for inspecting local FAFS health, internal files, database counts, and debug reports on the same computer.

-## Information FileAtlas Reads
+## Data FileAtlas Reads

-FileAtlas may read local filesystem information required to provide its features, including:
+FileAtlas may read local filesystem metadata, including:

 - file and folder names;
 - file and folder paths;
 - file sizes;
-- creation or modification dates where available;
+- modified dates;
 - folder contents;
-- mounted-drive information;
+- mounted drive information;
-- filesystem identifiers used to verify queued items before deletion.
+- file identifiers used to verify queued items before deletion.
+- local filesystem event history, including creates, deletes, renames, moves, Recycle Bin movement, and folder activity;
+- local event classification, such as user activity, system activity, and background/cache activity;
+- local saved filesystem baselines used to detect changes that happened while FileAtlas was not running;
+- local file identity, hash, chunk, lazy parity-shard, and disk extent metadata used to support future recovery features.
+- local FAFS internal files, including the SQL-compatible `.faidx` FileAtlas catalog index, `.faconfig` settings, `.falog` event segments, `.fasnap` catalog snapshots, `.farm` recovery metadata, `.fapar` parity metadata, `.fasec` safety policy, and `.fachk` checkpoint files.

 When duplicate scanning is enabled, FileAtlas may read file contents locally to calculate cryptographic hashes.
-These hashes are used to confirm whether files have identical content.
+FAFS may also calculate hashes for smaller files and store recovery-oriented metadata locally.
+FileAtlas does not upload these hashes or metadata.

-## Information FileAtlas Stores
+## Data FileAtlas Stores

-FileAtlas stores settings and cache data locally under:
+FileAtlas stores local settings and cache data under:

 ```text
 %LOCALAPPDATA%\FileAtlas